How to switch from Avalara

 Not removing Avalara’s access from tax portals

 Even after you cancel your Avalara subscription, the platform may still retain login access to your state accounts.
-That’s especially true if you previously authorized them to file on your behalf.

 Our onboarding team will assist you with this process during your transition.
 We’ll let you know which accounts need attention and where you should focus your efforts to ensure that Avalara can’t submit returns after their final filing period.